LockGit/gochat/readme.en.md

 <a href="http://155.138.194.113:8080" target="_blank">http://155.138.194.113:8080</a>
 ```
 Log in with the above user name and password, or register one by yourself.
+if the provide url can't visit one day，please use the docker above to visit it.
 You can log in to different browsers with different accounts.
 If it is Chrome, you can use several browsers in incognito mode to log in with different accounts.
 Then, experience the chat between different accounts and the effect of message delivery.